Skip to content

 4. Service Team: Submit the Vault Sub-namespace Google Form to create any sub-namespaces that may be required Sub-namespaces are for CESI groups that have subteams within them that require further isolation of secrets.

-1. How to log into Vault and access the service team's new namespace(s)
+1. How to log into Vault and access the Service Team's new namespace(s)

 1. CLI access